taocpp/PEGTL/doc/Rule-Reference.md

 * Succeeds when the input is not empty, and:
 * The next N bytes encode a valid Unicode code point, and:
-* The input code point is one of the given code points `C...`.
+* `C` is a non-empty character pack and the input code point is one of the given code points `C...`.
 * Consumes the N bytes when it succeeds.

 ###### `range< C, D >`